alf-p-steinbach/Expressive-Cpp/README.md

     $just{ std::cout << "Hello, world!\n"; }

-Behind the scenes `$just` declares a standard C++ **`main`** function that invokes your statement block in a context where exceptions are caught and presented on the standard error stream.
+Behind the scenes `$just` declares a standard C++ **`main`** function that executes `setlocale( LC_ALL, "" )` and then invokes your statement block in a context where exceptions are caught and presented on the standard error stream.

+The `setlocale` call makes the standard library's character classification functions like `toupper` work for non-ASCII characters in single byte encodings such as in Windows.
+It makes the standard library's wide iostreams (input/output), work, to the degree directly supported by the OS.
+For unfortunately, with the raw C++ `main` function this stuff doesn't work by default, which can be pretty baffling to the novice.

+The catching and presentation of exceptions from your code avoids the raw `main` default behavior, where exceptions just make the program crash with some cryptic unrelated message.

-With `$just` your statement block becomes the body of a no-arguments `void` function called `cpp_main` in the global namespace.
-You can freely throw an exception to report failure.
-For a standard exception its message is then reported on the standard error stream, and if the exception doesn't specify a process exit code an OS-specific process code is returned.
+When an exception propagates out of your code, if the exception doesn't specify a process exit code then an OS-specific process code is returned.
 In \*nix-land this general failure code is the value `EXIT_FAILURE` from the `<stdlib.h>` header.
 But in Windows `EXIT_FAILURE` conflicts with a specific Windows error code called `ERROR_INVALID_FUNCTION`, so in Windows a special code defined by Windows, called `E_FAIL` by Windows, is returned instead.
+However, unlike the non-working classification functions and non-working wide streams and lack of exception catching, the exit code conflict isn't a problem with the C++ language.
+Rather, this problem is due to Microsoft choosing two conflicting conventions: one for Windows itself, and different one for `EXIT_FAILURE` in their C++ implementation for Windows, Visual C++.

 In summary, `$just` augments the raw standard `main` function in the following ways (plus some!):

 * Catches and reports exceptions.
   This guarantees an orderly stack unrolling with cleanup, which is not guaranteed by standard `main`.
-And it's nice to be able see the exception message rather than a cryptic crash box.
-* The default return values are not in conflict with the OS conventions.
+Also it's nice to be able see the exception message rather than a cryptic crash box.
+And the default return values are not in conflict with the OS conventions.
+* Runs your code after a `setlocale( LC_ALL, "" )` call.
+  This makes character classification functions and wide streams, work.
 * It's just less to write.

 ---